 Internship site(s): Teachers College Community School, 168 Morningside Avenue, New York, NY 10027: www.tc.edu/communityschool

-Estimated time commitment per week: Five-ten hours working directly with children in the classroom and one-three hours of planning and preparation.
+Estimated time commitment per week: Seven to nine hours working directly with children in the classroom and one-three hours of planning and preparation.
 Includes in-school (8am-3pm) and after-school (3pm-5pm) activities.

 Weekly schedule: TBD.